Sharanya450/Excel-Report-Insights_AtliQ-Hardwares/README.md

-# Excel-Report-Insights_AtliQ-HardwaresThis a Sales report of AtliQ a global computer hardware and peripherals supplier.
+# Excel-Report-Insights_AtliQ-Hardwares Problem Statement 😇

-The objective of generating these reports is to obtain Insights like :
+Problem Statement 😇

-1. Finding out the top 10 products of AtilQ hardware company based on their percentage increase in NetSales from 2020 to 2021.
+🔹 To create a Finance and Sales report to improve the Gross Margin and overall Net Sales.

-2. To find out which Division is performing good by presenting the NetSales data for 2020 and 2021 along with their growth percentage.
+Finance Analytics 💰

-3. Identifying the Top 5 products and Bottom 5 products of AtliQ hardware in terms of their Quantity sold.
+🔹Analyzed financial metrics such as Net Sales, COGS (Cost of Goods Sold), Gross Margin, and GM% (Gross Margin Percentage) on a monthly, quarterly, and annual basis for the fiscal year

-4. Getting to know about the new products that AtliQ has begun selling in 2021.
+Sales Analytics 📊

-5. And lastly identifying the Top 5 countries in AtliQ catering market in terms of their NetSales in 2021.
+🔹Analyzed sales data to assess Customer performance, Market performance against targets, Top 10 products, Division-level reports, Top and Bottom 5 products by Quantity, as well as New products and the Top 5 Markets.